MapReduce InputSplit vs HDFS Block in Hadoop

 Consider an example, where we need to store the file in HDFS.
 HDFS stores files as blocks.
 Block is the smallest unit of data that can be stored or retrieved from the disk and the default size of the block is 128MB.
 HDFS break files into blocks and stores these blocks on different nodes in the cluster.
 Suppose we have a file of 130 MB, so HDFS will break this file into 2 blocks.

-Now, if we want to perform MapReduce operation on the blocks, it will not process, as the 2nd block is incomplete.
-This problem is solved by InputSplit.
-InputSplit will form a logical grouping of blocks as a single block, as the InputSplit include a location for the next block and the byte offset of the data needed to complete the block.
+Now, if we want to perform MapReduce operation on the blocks, it will not process, because the 2nd block is incomplete.
+Thus, this problem is solved by InputSplit.
+InputSplit will form a logical grouping of blocks as a single block, because the InputSplit include a location for the next block and the byte offset of the data needed to complete the block.

 From this, it is concluded that InputSplit is only a logical chunk of data i.e. it has just the information about blocks address or location.